PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation, and whitespace checks
 pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 43 to 42.

+## Characterize the layout-pass-set-2 pre-add/attention-gate boundary

+The refreshed 42-result inventory selects the next two adjacent observations: pre-add/mean/attention recovery followed by attention-gate/QDQ recovery.
+Both use the exact same callback-bearing `AttentionRecoveryContext`.
+The existing QLinear/layout composite result remains the immediate predecessor, while the recorded dequantize/TransposeConv/quantize cleanup remains the immediate successor.

+The new strict contract freezes both zero-argument compatibility wrappers, their source order, the shared context, the complete seven-slot and ten-slot child schemas, callback-result identity, observation-only result policy, and the outer guard and phase boundary.
+It also requires both wrappers and all independent nested attention routes to remain available after extraction.

+Production remains unchanged pending one two-child attention-context owner.
+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `416 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+The characterized inventory remains 42, and the phase-result store remains exactly 128 IDs and 128 owners.